-where $\lambda_m$ is an uttermost distance squared between the observation point and the world line.
 For $n\ge 1$, the integral (\ref{sol3}) diverges at $\lambda=0$.
 This is due to the fact that the integrand of (\ref{sol}) is the product of two singular distributions.
-Since Green's functions are singular in themselves, they are normally integrated with smooth sources $j^\mu(x)$.
-To assign mathematical sense to the ill-defined expression (\ref{sol3}), we regularize it by the convention that the derivatives should act on the left and the surface term is ignored.
-Following to this regularization prescription, we find
+Since the retarded Green's functions are singular in themselves, they are normally integrated with smooth sources $j^\mu(x)$.
+To assign a mathematical sense to the ill-defined expression (\ref{sol3}), we regularize it by the convention that the derivatives should act on the left and the surface term is ignored.
+According to this regularization prescription,

-With estimation $R^\mu =O(\lambda^{1/2}),\,v^\mu=O(1)$ as $\lambda\to\infty$, valid for asymptotically straight timelike world lines, the integral (\ref{sol4}) converges uniformly for $n\ge 1$ (that is, $D\ge 5$), so that the integration and the differentiation with respect to $x^\mu$ are interchangeable.
-As to $n=0$ (that is, $D=3$), one may think of Eq.\ (\ref{sol4}) as
+With the estimations $R^\mu =O(\lambda^{1/2})$, $v^\mu=O(1)$ as $\lambda\to\infty$, valid for world lines that approach asymptotically to straight timelike lines, the integral (\ref{sol4}) converges uniformly for $n\ge 1$, that is, for $D\ge 5$.
+Therefore, the order of integration and differentiation with respect to $x^\mu$ may be interchanged with the opposite one.
+As to $n=0$, one may think of (\ref{sol4}) as